Itinerary

 If you want to visit it individually this museum another day there is the option of visiting it with audio guides and with no guides.

-> The Entrance fee to the Kshesinskiy mansion – closed on Thursdays- is not included in the price of this tour.
+> The Entrance fee to the Kshesinskiy mansion – closed on Thursdays- is not included in the price of this tour, and varies according to the group size.

 Take into account that our tour, which includes private visits to two private visits to museums (Faberge and Kshesinskiy), needs to be booked one week before the private tour takes place.